tbaslyk/Infinite-Runner/README.md

 ![](https://i.imgur.com/bpL0s2O.png)

-__An infinite runner where you play as a dinosaur.. and avoid other dinosaurs.__
+__An infinite runner where you play as a dinosaur... and avoid other dinosaurs.__

 Controls:
 - SPACE to jump